Home > Heating > 7 Signs It’s Time to Call for Furnace Repair

 Labor is the other major component of the cost.
 This includes the technician’s time to diagnose the problem, get the necessary part, and perform the repair.
 A straightforward job might take an hour, while a more involved repair could take several.
 The accessibility of your furnace can also impact labor time—a unit tucked away in a tight crawlspace is harder to work on than one in an open basement.

-Emergency Fees and Inspection Costs
+Understanding Emergency and Inspection Fees

 If your furnace gives out in the middle of a freezing night or on a holiday weekend, you’ll likely need to make an emergency call.
 These after-hours services are a lifesaver, but they usually come with a higher service fee.
 It’s always a good idea to ask about emergency rates when you call.